minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/20 Python.md

 You can use the same square bracket notation `[i]` as in Java to retrieve or update elements.
-You can even create a subset of the list using the `:`, look up the section on slices (10.5) below.
+You can even create a subset of the list using the `:`, look up the section on slices below (Think Python 10.5).

 * [Think Python](http://www.greenteapress.com/thinkpython2/html/thinkpython2011.html)
 * [Python docs](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists)

 ### Strings

 Strings in Python work a lot like Strings in Java.
-In addition, string in Python can be indexed and sliced using square brackes in exactly the same way as lists can.
+In addition, strings in Python can be indexed and sliced using square brackes in exactly the same way as lists can.